israrwz/glyph-grid/docs/progress.md

 ---

 _This document was updated after Cairo integration and hybrid diacritic detection.
-Next: full corpus raster + primitive clustering._
+Subsequent update (2025-10-13): clarified that the current 16×16 occupancy grid (single-bit per 8×8 cell) is an auxiliary coarse structural channel and is **not** used as the sole Phase 1 input because it irreversibly discards intra‑cell stroke geometry.
+Phase 1 will operate on the full 8×8 binary cell patches (retained via the 128×128 rasters) for primitive learning.
+Next immediate focus: (1) consolidate full cell corpus, (2) run K-Means to produce primitive centroids, (3) materialize Phase 1 dataset (cells → primitive IDs), and (4) implement & launch Phase 1 CNN training pipeline (bootstrap of end-to-end training)._